orca-browser/orca/README.md

 # Orca

-Orca is a minimal, extensible and light-weight web browser built in Rust using Mozilla Gecko, Google v8, and Qt5.
-Orca was designed with speed, efficiency and rendering accuracy in mind.
+Orca is a minimal, extensible and light-weight web browser built in Rust with goals of speed, efficiency and rendering accuracy.

-Browser's take a long time to develop and Orca is no exception.
-Very little of Orca's source is usable or even exists.
-Therefore the browser is in no way usable in production and should only be used by contributors when working on the project.

 Orca is 100% free, and open-source.
 Development of Orca is made up entirely of volunteers and it would really help us out if you decided to volunteer, so please checkout the [Contributing to Orca](#contributing-to-orca) section of this document.

+Orca is unstable alpha software.
+Use at your own risk!

 ## Table of Contents